-- 3.4 The Neighbourhood Plan must be in general conformity with the strategic policies of the South Oxfordshire development plan.
+3.4 The Neighbourhood Plan must be in general conformity with the strategic policies of the South Oxfordshire development plan.
 The development plan primarily comprises the South Oxfordshire Local Plan 2035 (SODCLP) adopted in December 2020.
-In it, Tiddington is defined as a 'smaller village' in the settlement hierarchy, with Milton Common as an 'Other Village' and Albury and Draycot not listed in their own right. - 3.5 Its Policy STRAT1 (Overall strategy) supports "smaller and other villages by allowing for limited amounts of housing and employment to help secure the provision and retention of services" and Policy STRAT6 (Green Belt) restricts development to those limited types of development which are deemed appropriate by the NPPF, limited infilling in villages (§149e).
-In housing terms, its Policy H1 (Delivering New Homes) confines new housing development on sites not allocated to affordable housing on a rural exception sites and to "appropriate infilling within the existing built up areas of ... other villages", unless "brought forward through a community right to build ... or a Neighbourhood Development Plan ...".
+In it, Tiddington is defined as a 'smaller village' in the settlement hierarchy, with Milton Common as an 'Other Village' and Albury and Draycot not listed in their own right.

+3.5 Its Policy STRAT1 (Overall strategy) supports "smaller and other villages by allowing for limited amounts of housing and employment to help secure the provision and retention of services" and Policy STRAT6 (Green Belt) restricts development to those limited types of development which are deemed appropriate by the NPPF, limited infilling in villages (§154e).
+In housing terms, its Policy H1 (Delivering New Homes) confines new housing development on sites not allocated to affordable housing on rural exception sites and to "appropriate infilling within the existing built up areas of ... other villages", unless "brought forward through a community right to build ... or a Neighbourhood Development Plan ...".
 It also allows for housing development and conversions to dwellings on previously developed land, but only when "balanced against other policies of the Development Plan, particularly with reference to safe and sustainable access to services and facilities and safeguarding the natural and historic environment".

-- 3.6 Policy H8 of the Local Plan ('Housing in Smaller Villages') guides housing development in Smaller Villages allowing for growth of up to 10% in the housing stock.
+3.6 Policy H8 of the Local Plan ('Housing in Smaller Villages') guides housing development in Smaller Villages - allowing for growth of up to 10% in the housing stock.
 Its supporting text (§4.37) also makes it clear that Smaller Villages are not required to contribute towards delivering additional housing to meet the Objectively Assessed Need of the District.
 In respect of the TNP, the District Council has confirmed that the 'indicative housing figure' (as per 2021 NPPF §66) for the Parish is zero.

-- 3.7 Policy H8 also supports infill development within the built-up areas of those villages in accordance with Policy H16.
+3.7 Policy H8 also supports infill development within the built-up areas of those villages in accordance with Policy H16.
 The settlement infill development policy, Policy H16, allows for a scale of infill appropriate to its location.
 It also supports redevelopment and sets no site area limit for such proposals.

-- 3.8 There are other policies in the SODCLP that may be relevant, including:
+3.8 There are other policies in the SODCLP that may be relevant, including:

 - H1 Delivering New Homes

 - H10 Exception Sites and Entry Level Housing Schemes

 - H11 Housing Mix

 - ENV1 Landscape and Countryside

 - ENV2 and ENV3 Biodiversity

 - ENV4 Watercourses

 - ENV5 Green Infrastructure in New Developments

 - ENV6 Historic Environment

 - ENV7 Listed Buildings

 - ENV12 Pollution

 - DES1 Delivering High Quality Development

 - DES2 Enhancing Local Character

 - CF1 Safeguarding Community Facilities

 - CF4 Existing Open Space, Sport and Recreational Facilities

-A new Joint Local Plan 2041 is in its very early stages of development which will replace the SODCLP once adopted, currently scheduled for October 2024.
-An Issues Consultation took place in May 2022 and June 2022.
-The key issues that the Joint Local Plan is currently thinking about is reducing carbon emissions, nature recovery and landscape, local heritage, transport and facilities, healthy lifestyles and safe and thriving communities, and jobs and opportunities for innovation.
+A new Joint Local Plan 2041 has been submitted for examination, which if successful will replace the SODCLP once adopted.
+The key issues that the Joint Local Plan are currently thinking about are reducing carbon emissions, nature recovery and landscape, local heritage, transport and facilities, healthy lifestyles and safe and thriving communities, and jobs and opportunities for innovation.